-Award-winning artist Todd Fuller’s They Call Me Blacket will transform the Stone Barn Stables at Tocal Homestead into an immersive storytelling experience during the popular Tocal Field Days.
-The six-minute animation brings to life the narratives of the historic Blacket Barn, originally built in 1867.
+At Tocal Field Days, award-winning artist Todd Fuller’s immersive animation installation They Call Me Blacket will transform Tocal Homestead’s Stone Barn Stables.
+This six-minute animation breathes life into the narratives of the historic Blacket Barn, built in 1867 and designed by renowned church architect Edmund Blacket.

 Event Details